espressif/arduino-esp32/docs/source/lib_builder.rst

 Custom Build
 ************

-There are some options to help you creating the custom libraries.
+There are some options to help you create custom libraries.
 You can use the following options:

 Usage
 ^^^^^